-For example, one loyal Amazon customer was buying toilet paper when she noticed that she accidentally purchased an $88 item with a shipping cost of $7,455.
-Unfortunately, by the time she caught the error it was too late to cancel the order and the package was delivered.
+For example, one loyal Amazon customer, Barbaram was buying toilet paper when she noticed that she accidentally purchased an $88 item with a shipping cost of $7,455.
+Unfortunately, by the time she caught the error, it was too late to cancel and the package was delivered.
 So, she called Amazon customer service, hoping to resolve the issue.

 Being a long-time Amazon customer, she expected to have things straightened out rather quickly.
-However, after complaining six times and writing a letter to the CEO, Jeff Bezos, she was told repeatedly that the company would not refund the purchase because it was delivered on-time and undamaged.
-It wasn't until two and a half months later when the customer got the story featured on television that Amazon decided to reimburse the purchase.
+However, after complaining six times and even writing a letter to the CEO, Jeff Bezos, she was told repeatedly that the company would not refund the purchase because it was delivered on time and undamaged.
+It wasn't until two and a half months later when the customer got the story featured on the news that Amazon decided to reimburse the purchase.

 The lesson here is that good customer service isn't a one-time feat.
 It's something you should be constantly trying to provide no matter how long a customer has been with your business.
 Remember, studies show that it only takes one poor experience for a customer to churn.

 6. Creating Customer Success Silos

 If you're familiar with data silos, then you know when departments and teams don't share information and goals, you can't provide smooth experiences to customers.